Vladimir-csp/xdg-terminal-exec/README.md

 or separate entries placed in directories named `xdg-terminals` provided via XDG_DATA hierarchy.
 Selection mechanism is described below.

 Preferred terminals are configured in config files named `xdg-terminals.list` provided via XDG_CONFIG hierarchy.
-Format for config file is a a simple newline-separated list of desktop entries. #Comments and dangling whitespaces are trimmed.
+Format for config file is a a simple newline-separated list of desktop entry IDs with optional action ID delimited by ':'. `#Comments` and dangling whitespaces are trimmed.

 Default paths are resolved into: